kadrianne/React-Glossary/README.md

 ### npm
+- Node package manager that allows you to install JS packages

 package.json
+- A JSON file that is created when npm is initiated that lists the directory details and the packages that the project includes and is dependent on.

 npm install
+- The terminal command that will install all packages listed in the package.json file.

 node
+- A JS runtime

 ### framework
+- A set of packages and libraries that are pre-built to allow for a structured way to build an application

 ### react
+- A frontend JS framework created by Facebook

 ### virtual DOM

 Babel
+- A transpiler that converts modern JS code (like JSX) to common web JS

 Webpack

 ### JSX
+- A modern JS syntax that allows you to write html more efficiently

 declarative vs. imperative(style of programming)